brianjtarte/ten-thousand/README.md

    us back to where we were on 6/9/22.
 (6/11/22)
 3. Managed to get a bit further along on Lab II, but still not able to pass the "bank_one_roll_then_quit" test.
 (06/11/22)
+### Bug Fixes:
+6/11/22
+1. Cleaned up script files to remove excessive print statements that were breaking our tests
+2. Passed down roller so the mock tests would run appropriately
+3. Fixed merge conflicts